lapinek/platform-scripting/README.md

     IDM does not support custom client-side JavaScript.

     IG does not currently support JavaScript in any form.

+    It is tempting to say that for server-side scripts, Groovy is a preferable choice as it better integrates with the underlying Java environment.
+However, when supported, JavaScript can reproduce the same functionality and may be simpler to deal with for those who are familiar with the language and its ecosystem, especially in IDM, which allows to [load CommonJS modules](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a44445500).

 * ### <a id="summary-security"></a>Security